 Before we talk about limescale, we’ll have to know a bit about hard and soft water.
-There are other articles in The Reservoir, our Professional Knowledge Database, about hard and soft water so we won’t go into any more detail than to say that you’ll have limescale if you’ve got hard water.
+There are other articles in The Reservoir, our Professional Knowledge Database, about hard and soft water so we won’t go into any more detail than to say that you’ll have limescale if you’ve got hard water!

-Limescale in the home
+Limescale in the House

-Hard water contains calcium and magnesium carbonate, bicarbonate, chloride and sulphate, all of which are soluble in water.
+Hard water contains calcium and magnesium carbonate, bicarbonate, chloride, and sulphate, all of which are soluble in water.
 Carbonates and bicarbonates cause temporary water hardness and can be removed by heating the water or by adding water softeners.
 Chlorides and sulphates cause permanent water hardness and can only be removed by chemical reactions with water softeners or in an ion-exchange column.

-So, what is limescale?
+So, What is Limescale?

 Limescale forms when soluble calcium bicarbonate decomposes with heat to form insoluble calcium carbonate.
 You’ll also find that the calcium bicarbonate reacts with stearate compounds in soap to form scum.